The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Modular operads, triples and twisting

 \section{Modular operads, triples and twisting}

-We will now turn to self--gluings for operads.
-This leads to the notion of modular operads.
-This is the first notion, where the odd version is not given by a simple shift.
+We will now turn to the notion of modular operads.
+This is the first case where the odd version is not given by a simple shift or suspension.
 It is rather a twist, namely what is know as a $\K$--modular operad.
 For this we will need to introduce triples.
-With hindsight, we will see that all the other odd versions also arise from twisted triples.
-We will deal with the triples for twisted modular operads quite explicitly and against this background will be more casual for the other triples.
+With hindsight, we will see that all the operad-like structures and their corresponding odd versions discussed above also arise from triples and twisted triples.